pnp/cli-microsoft365/docs/docs/cmd/teams/channel/channel-remove.md

 ## Options

 `-c, --channelId [channelId]`
-: The ID of the channel to remove
+: The ID of the channel to remove.
+Specify either `channelId` or `channelName` but not both

 `-n, --channelName [channelName]`
 : The name of the channel to remove.
-Specify channelId or channelName but not both
+Specify either `channelId` or `channelName` but not both

-`-i, --teamId <teamId>`
+`-i, --teamId [teamId]`
+: The ID of the team to which the channel to remove belongs.
+Specify either `teamId` or `teamName` but not both

+`--teamName [teamName]`
-: The ID of the team to which the channel to remove belongs
+: The display name of the team to which the channel to remove belongs to.
+Specify either `teamId` or `teamName` but not both

 `--confirm`
 : Don't prompt for confirmation